kei1107/r2d2_ros2/README.md

 ---

-When controler_manager is stopped, the process may remain and affect the next execution.
+When controller_manager is stopped, the process may remain and affect the next execution.

 ---